Managing Your Personal Assistant Career

 Just some of the situations that recruiters see include:

-- Social media updates saying you’re hung over or hate your job/boss
+- Social media updates saying you're hungover or hate your job/boss

 - Ridiculous profile handles with racy or immature content